benmarwick/rrtools/README.md

 How to use
 ----------

-To create a reproducible research compendium using the rrtools approach, follow these steps (in [RStudio](https://www.rstudio.com/products/rstudio/#Desktop), which we recommend, but is not required):
+To create a reproducible research compendium using the rrtools approach, follow these steps.
+We use [RStudio](https://www.rstudio.com/products/rstudio/#Desktop), and recommend it, but is not required for these steps to work.
+We recommend copy-pasting these directly into your console, and editing the options before running.
+We don't recommend saving these lines in a script in your project: they are meant to be once-off setup functions.

 #### 1. `rrtools::use_compendium("pkgname")`

 -   this uses `devtools::create()` to create a basic R package with the name `pkgname` (you should use a different one), and then, if you're using RStudio, opens the project.
 If you're not using RStudio, it sets the working directory to the `pkgname` directory.
+-   we need to choose where we want our compendium package to be located on our computer.
+We recommend two ways you can do this.
+First, you can specify a full path to this function, for example, `rrtools::use_compendium("C:/Users/bmarwick/Desktop/pkgname")`.
+Second, you can set the working directory in RStudio using the drop-down menu: `Session` -&gt; `Set Working Directory`
--   we need to edit the DESCRIPTION file to include accurate metadata
+-   we need to edit the `DESCRIPTION` file to include accurate metadata
 -   we need to periodically update the `Imports:` section with the names of packages used in the code we write in the Rmd document(s) (e.g., `devtools::use_package("dplyr", "imports")`)

 #### 2. `devtools::use_mit_license(copyright_holder = "My Name")`